usuresh2509/SACTS/README.md

-To run the ACTS agent
+To run the SACTS agent

 Go to acts/rl and submit the batch script with "python run.py"